MakeSchool-Tutorials/sa-2018-node-reddit/P03-Authentication-Authorization/content.md

 >[action]
 >
-Let's create a new file, and a new folder, called `routes/helpers/auth.js` and paste the following code inside:
+Let's create a new file, and a new folder, called `routes/helpers/auth.js` and add the following code inside:
 >
 ```Javascript
 exports.requireLogin = (req, res, next) => {